women afib

 AFib Looks Different In Women: What You Should Know

 Millions of women and men in the U.S. have atrial fibrillation (AFib), a condition that causes the heart to beat too slowly, too quickly or irregularly.
-But the disease affects women differently than men, says Henry Ford cardiologist and electrophysiology specialist Gurjit Singh, M.D.
+But the disease affects women differently than men.

-When it comes to AFib, women also have different risk factors, symptoms and even treatment recommendations at times.
-If you’re a woman at risk of this common condition, knowing those distinctions can help you stay healthy.
+If you’re a woman at risk for AFib, knowing these distinctions can help you stay healthy.

 Atrial Fibrillation Risk Factors

-There are also differences in the conditions that increase the risk of women and men developing a heart rhythm disorder:
+There are, however, different factors between men and women that increase the risk of developing a heart rhythm disorder:

 AFib Symptoms In Women